recse/Contador/README.md

 ```
 #cd Contador
 ```
-3) Now upload all content to your website using ftp or ssh:.
+3) Finally, upload all content to your website using ftp or ssh.

 ## How it works? ⚙️